Economics Scholarships and Aid

 Graduate Assistantships

-Graduate students, Nasiba Usmanova, Risyaf Fahreza, Adegboyega Owolabi, Adrianna Ramirez-Cuellar at the 2019 Annual Awards Ceremony.
+Graduate students, Nasiba Usmanova, Risyaf Fahreza, Adegboyega Owolabi, and Adrianna Ramirez-Cuellar at the 2019 Annual Awards Ceremony.

-The Economics Department offers approximately 10 half-time, merit-based graduate assistantships to students in need of financial assistance.
+The Economics Department offers several half-time, merit-based graduate assistantships to students in need of financial assistance.
 These assistantships come with a monthly stipend and partial tuition waiver.
 Only fully admitted graduate students are eligible for these graduate assistantships.
-For eligibility and application procedure, please see our Graduate Assistantships page for more details.
+For eligibility and the application procedure, please see our Graduate Assistantships page for more details.

 Department Scholarships